 Though I’d love to sing with a large group, I’m not sure classical music is my thing.

-As a choral society many of the pieces we sing are much loved and well known sacred and other lighter classical works but we do vary our programme to include popular music, show tunes, jazz and gospel.
+As a choral society many of the pieces we sing are much loved and well known sacred and other lighter classical works but we do vary our programme to include popular music, show tunes, jazz and gospel as well as Christmas music.
 You can expect at least one classical concert and one lighter concert each year.